pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

  - Click on the validation bars to navigate to interesting parts of the structure and make some fixes.

 You should be able to collect about 1800 Moorhen points.
+Maybe more!

 ## Make a Pretty Picture